 On entry, pupils' needs are identified through medical records, previous school/pre-school records and through shared information with parents.
 During the time your child is in this school, continuous assessment by your child's teacher will take place.
-There may also be a series of; standard assessment tests or tasks in Reception Class on entry - known as Baseline Assessment and then in Year 2 and Year
+There may also be a series of; standard assessment tests or tasks in Reception Class on entry - known as Baseline Assessment and then in Year

 6. These are commonly known as "SAT's".
-These will be combined to give a final assessment, as your child moves into Key Stage 2 or secondary education.
+These will be combined to give a final assessment, as your child moves on to secondary education.
 Children's spelling and reading ages are updated throughout their time in the school.